-- A business license issued by the State of West Virginia. - A federal tax identification number (FEIN). - A competency based curriculum for required training areas for personal attendant staff. - An organizational chart - A list of the Board of Directors (if applicable) - A list of all agency staff, which includes their qualifications. - A Quality Management Plan for the agency. - Written policies and procedures for processing complaints and grievances, from staff or people receiving TBIW services, that: - Addresses the process for submitting a complaint - Provides steps for remediation of the complaint including who will be involved in the process - Steps include the process for notifying the person of the findings and recommendations - Provides steps for advancing the complaint if the person/staff does not feel the complaint has been resolved - Ensures that a person receiving TBIW services or agency staff are not discharged, discriminated, or retaliated against in any way if they have been a complainant, on whose behalf a compliant has been submitted or who has participated in an investigation process that involves a TBW provider. - Written policies and procedures for the use of personally and agency owned electronic devices which includes, but is not limited to: - Prohibits using personally identifiable information in texts and subject lines of emails; - Prohibits the use of personally identifiable information in the body of emails unless the email is sent securely through a Health Insurance Portability and Accountability Act (HIPAA) compliant connection; - Prohibits personally identifiable information be posted on social media sites; - Prohibits using public Wi-Fi connections; - Informs agency employees that during the course of an investigation, information related on their personal cell phone is discoverable; - Requires all electronic devices be encrypted. - Written policies and procedures for people to transfer. - Written policies and procedures for the discontinuation of person's services. - Written policies and procedures to avoid conflict of interest (if agency is providing both case management and personal attendant services) must include at a minimum. - Education of case managers on general conflict of interest/professional ethics with verification; - Annual signed Conflict of Interest Statements for all case managers and the agency director;

-- Process for investigating reports on conflict of interest complaints; - Process for reporting to the BMS; - Process for complaints to professional licensing boards for ethics violations. - Office space that allows for confidentiality of the person receiving TBIW services. - An Agency Emergency Plan (for people receiving TBIW services and office operations).
+- A Quality Management Plan for the agency. - Written policies and procedures for processing complaints and grievances from staff or members receiving TBIW services that: - Addresses the process for submitting a complaint. - Provides steps for remediation of the complaint including who will be involved in the process. - Steps include the process for notifying the member of the findings and recommendations. - Provides steps for advancing the complaint if the member/staff does not feel the complaint has been resolved. - Ensures that a member receiving TBIW services or agency staff are not discharged, discriminated, or retaliated against in any way if they have been a complainant, on whose behalf a compliant has been submitted or who has participated in an investigation process that involves a TBIW provider. - Written policies and procedures for the use of personally and agency owned electronic devices which includes, but is not limited to: - Prohibits using personally identifiable information in texts and subject lines of emails; - Prohibits the use of personally identifiable information in the body of emails unless the email is sent securely through a Health Insurance Portability and Accountability Act (HIPAA) compliant connection; - o Prohibits personally identifiable information be posted on social media sites; - Prohibits using public Wi-Fi connections without use of a secure Virtual Private Network (VPN) connection; - Informs agency employees that during the course of an investigation, information related on their personal cell phone is discoverable; and - Requires all electronic devices be encrypted. - Written policies and procedures for members to transfer. - Written policies and procedures for the discontinuation of member's services. - Written policies and procedures to avoid conflict of interest (if agency is providing both case management and personal attendant services) must include at a minimum. - Education of case managers on general conflict of interest/professional ethics with verification; - Annual signed Conflict of Interest Statements for all case managers and the agency director; - Process for investigating reports on conflict of interest complaints; - Process for reporting to the BMS; - Process for complaints to professional licensing boards for ethics violations. - Office space that allows for confidentiality of the members receiving TBIW services. - An Agency Emergency Plan (for members receiving TBIW services and office operations).
 This plan must include: - Office Emergency Back-Up Plan ensuring office staffing and facilities are in place during emergencies such as floods, fires, etc. However, the new temporary facilities must meet all requirements.
-The Provider must notify the UMC within 48 hours. - Providers must inform people receiving TBIW services of their Emergency Back-Up Plan. - When the UMC's web portal is available, must accept referrals in the UMC's web portal within five business days or forfeit the referral - All providers are required to have and implement policies and procedures for people with limited English proficiency and/or accessible format needs that are culturally and linguistically appropriate to ensure meaningful access to services. - Computer(s) for staff with HIPAA secure email accounts, UMC web portal software, internet access, and current (within last five years) software for spreadsheets. - Hires and retains a qualified work force. - Ensure that a person receiving TBIW services is not discharged unless a viable discharge/transfer plan is in place that effectively transfers all services that the person needs to another provider(s) and is agreed upon by the person and/or their legal representative and the receiving provider(s). - Ensures that services are delivered and documentation meets regulatory and professional standards before the claim is submitted. - Participate in all mandatory training sessions.
+The provider must notify the UMC within 48 hours. - Providers must inform members receiving TBIW services of their Emergency Back-Up Plan. - When the UMC's web portal is available, must accept referrals in the UMC's web portal within five business days or forfeit the referral - All providers are required to have and implement policies and procedures for members with limited English proficiency and/or accessible format needs that are culturally and linguistically appropriate to ensure meaningful access to services.